stphn/vscode-malvid-folder/README.md

 # CREATE MALVID COMPONENT

-### The easiest way to create folders for Malvid components with VSCode
+## The easiest way to create folders for Malvid components within VSCode

-Your component will be created inside an already existing "components" folder.
+### This extension allows you to create a component inside an already and unique existing "components" folder.

-1. The workspace directory will be scanned for a "components" folder, ignoring "node-modules" and "dist" folder
+1. The workspace directory will be scanned for a *"components"* folder, ignoring *"node-modules"* and *"dist"* folder

-2. If multiples "components" folder are found your component will be created at the root of the directory.
+2. If multiples *"components"* folder are found your component will be created at the root of the directory.

 At the end you get a directory that looks like this: